boxdice/graphql-demo/README.md

-# GraphQL Sync Demo
+# GraphQL Client Sync with Box and Dice

-A simple demo showing how to use the Box and Dice GraphQL API to sync data.
-No GraphQL libraries, no ORMs, no extras - just a barebones example focused on syncing.
-It does not handle errors, include tests, or do rate limiting.
+This example shows how to use the Box and Dice GraphQL API to sync data.
+It uses no GraphQL libraries or ORMs—just a minimal, demonstration-only approach, not intended for production.

-Once the syncing is complete, you can open the `data.db` file in your favorite SQLite browser/editor to explore the downloaded data.
+Once syncing is complete, open the data.db file in your favorite SQLite browser or editor to explore the downloaded data.

 ## Setup